Hi everyone, good to see you here.

 As you will see, the time shows 10.30pm, almost exactly 3 hours from when I started my walk.

 Well, I hope you’ve enjoyed spending a few minutes with me on my walk and enjoyed the night shots that I took.
-If you have and would like to see other photos that I’ve taken, please use this link to my Flickr Account.
+If you have and would like to see other photos that I’ve taken, please use this link to my Unsplash Account.

 If you are reading this blog as a person who loves photography, I hope that I’ve “Paid It Forward” and helped you plan your next trip to London to ensure you get some great shots without having to walk too far.